NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 With a large enough number of experiments, this approach gives precise results but it comes with a relatively high computation cost.
 There are less precise but significantly faster ways.
 Selecting a sample (chunk) of data and calculating performance for it is similar to sampling from a population and calculating a statistic.
-When the statistic is a mean, the Standard Error of the Mean (SEM) formula [1]_ can be used to estimate the standard deviation of the sampled means:
+When the statistic is a mean, the :term:`Standard Error of the Mean (SEM)<Standard Error>` formula [1]_ can be used to estimate the standard deviation of the sampled means:

     .. math::
         {\sigma }_{\bar {x}}\ ={\frac {\sigma }{\sqrt {n}}}

-In order to take advantage of the SEM formula in the analyzed example, the accuracy of each observation needs to be calculated in such a way that a mean of this observation-level accuracies equals the accuracy of the whole sample.
+In order to take advantage of the :term:`SEM formula<Standard Error>` in the analyzed example, the accuracy of each observation needs to be calculated in such a way that a mean of this observation-level accuracies equals the accuracy of the whole sample.
 This sounds complicated, but the following solution should clarify it.
 Accuracy of a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
 When the mean of such observation-level accuracies is